Find Affordable College Courses

 Chicago, IL

-University of Chicago landed the #9 spot in the 2023 rankings for the most popular master’s degree legal research programs.
-Located in the large city of Chicago, UChicago is a private not-for-profit college with a large student population.
+University of Chicago came in at #9 in this year’s edition of the Most Popular Legal Research Master’s Degree Schools in the Great Lakes Region ranking.
+Located in the city of Chicago, UChicago is a private not-for-profit school with a large student population.

 Women make up 46% of the legal research majors at the school.

-Western Michigan University Thomas M. Cooley Law School did quite well in this year’s ranking of the most popular places for legal research students to get a master’s degree.
-It came in at #10 on the list.
-Located in the midsize city of Lansing, WMU-Cooley Law School is a private not-for-profit college with a fairly small student population.
+Western Michigan University Thomas M. Cooley Law School landed the #10 spot in the 2023 rankings for the most popular master’s degree legal research programs.
+Located in the city of Lansing, WMU-Cooley Law School is a private not-for-profit school with a fairly small student population.

 About 62% of the students majoring in legal research at the school are women while 38% are male.